sap-tutorials/Tutorials/tutorials/ai-core-custom-llm/ai-core-custom-LLM.md

 - **Password:** Paste your GitHub Personal Access Token, generated in the previous step.

-> Note: Password does not gets validated at time of Adding Github Repository its just meant to save Github Creds to AI core.
+> Note: Password does not gets validated at time of Adding GitHub Repository its just meant to save GitHub credentials to AI core.
 Passwords gets validated at time of creating Application or when Application refreshes connection to AI core.

 You will see your GitHub onboarding completed in a few seconds.
 As a next steps we will enable an application on AI core.